-- any books, documents, papers, records, etc., and accounting procedures and practices of the Provider which are relevant to the contract, pursuant to Minn.
+- the right to examine, audit, excerpt, and transcribe any books, documents, papers, records, etc., and accounting procedures and practices of the Provider which are relevant to the contract, pursuant to Minn.
 Stat. sec.
 16C.05, subd.
-5. - 22.
+5. - 14.
 County or its duly authorized designee may conduct periodic site visits to determine compliance with this Agreement and to evaluate the quality of services provided by Provider pursuant to this Agreement.
 In addition, County reserves the right to survey service recipients and other interested persons to determine the level of satisfaction with the purchased services provided pursuant to this Agreement.
 Provider agrees to cooperate with County in the conduct of any such survey or evaluation.